 “The equidistant sea and sky were divided for her by the line of gravity like an hour-glass, through which a ship wrapped in pink-mauve haze passed from one element to the other, coming down over the horizon” Burger’s Daughter, Nadine Gordimer, 1981.

 In my observation, people that love to see and wear mauve are making a statement.
 They are eccentric, talented, creative and attractive and dare to call attention to themselves.
 Often hopeless romantics, they possess a childlike dreaminess which can be criticized as “having one’s head in the clouds”.
-Recently at the Oscars, it would be hard not to notice Spike Lee’s all purple ensemble, where he nominated for three awards for BlacKkKlansman.
-A tribute to Prince, the legendary singer who trademarked his own shade of purple as well as a Pantone branded colour in his name, the singer was someone who knew all about the power of purple.
+At the 2019 Oscars, where he was nominated for three awards for BlacKkKlansman, it was hard to miss Spike Lee’s all purple ensemble, a tribute to Prince, the legendary singer who trademarked his own shade of purple as well as a Pantone-branded colour in his name.
+The seminal singer was someone who knew all about the power of purple.

 Spike Lee, 2019 © Mark Seliger